'People are More and More Outraged.' Photos From Colombia's Violent Crackdown on Protests

 The incident is the latest in a series of escalating clashes this week between the country’s militarized security forces and tens of thousands of anti-government protesters.
 Civil society groups say at least 37 have died and hundreds have been injured or arbitrarily arrested.
 The U.N. and E.U. have both denounced the excessive use of force by police in several cities.
 A State Department spokesperson said the U.S. is urging “the utmost restraint by public forces to prevent additional loss of life,” while also condemning “violence and vandalism” by protesters.

 “We’ve seen people going out to protest peacefully, using art, joy, music.
-But we’ve also seen protests where there are clashes with police,” says Andres Cardona, who photographed the demonstrations for TIME this week, along with colleague Santiago Mesa.
+But we’ve also seen protests where there are clashes with police,” says Andres Cardona, who photographed the demonstrations for TIME this week, along with colleagues Santiago Mesa, Paula Thomas and Charlie Cordero of Reojo Colectivo.
 In Bogotá, and in the western cities of Cali and Pereira, Cardona says, security forces are “using guns and armored vehicles to confront a population that is either unarmed or in some cases, more recently, taking up rocks and sticks to confront the police.”

 The mobilizations began with a national strike on April 28 to oppose a new tax bill presented to congress by Colombia’s center-right president Iván Duque.
 He argued that tax increases were badly needed to cover a gaping hole in public finances created by the COVID-19 pandemic, which caused Colombia’s GDP to shrink by 6.8% in 2020.
 The measures would have lowered the threshold at which workers start paying income tax, raised levies on businesses and expanded VAT.
 Duque scrapped the bill on May 2 and his finance minister resigned the following day.